-Dolphin has a range of settings that can enhance the resolution and rendering of your GameCube games, I recommend having a play around with the settings to suit your requirements and taste.
+Dolphin on the PC has a range of settings that can enhance the resolution and rendering of your GameCube games, I recommend having a play around with the settings to suit your requirements and taste.
 But for now, let’s set up a few basic tweaks and get a game running.
 If you want more details as to what each of the options does, hover over it and you’ll get a brief description in the lower section of the Dolphin window.

 First, click on the ‘Graphics’ icon in the Dolphin window.
 Next, depending upon your graphics card you have installed, let’s set the ‘Backend’ drop down menu under the ‘General’ tab, select Direct3D11 and select your GPU in the ‘Adapter’ section, or simply leave the Backend setting as OpenGL.

 Tick ‘Use Fullscreen’ if you wish to run GameCube games in fullscreen rather than within a reduced window.

 Next, in the ‘Shader Compilation’ section, if you have a reasonably good GPU installed to your PC, select ‘Synchronous (Ubershaders)’, or if you have a lower end system, select just ‘Synchronous’.
 If you have any performance issues when running games, you can also tick ‘Compile Shaders Before Starting’, this will essentially make the game take longer to boot, but will have a more consistent performance if you have a lower spec system.